-Do Day Dream Public Company Limited Currently in business produces, researches and develops, markets, and distributes consumer goods in the categories of skin care, oral care, hair equipment, beauty equipment, health care, home and kitchen appliances, and lifestyle goods under company's own brand for instance: SNAIL WHITE, NAMU LIFE PLUS, OXE'CURE, SPARKLE, LESASHA, JASON, EMJOI, BEAR and @HOME
+Do Day Dream Public Company Limited Currently in business produces, researches and develops, markets, and distributes consumer goods in the categories of skin care, oral care, hair equipment, beauty equipment, health care, home and kitchen appliances, and lifestyle goods under company's own brand for instance: SNAILWHITE, NAMU LIFE, OXE'CURE, SPARKLE, LESASHA, JASON, EMJOI, BEAR, iLIFE, @HOME and new brand for the year 2023, MAKAVELIC.

-The company carefully selects raw materials and products from leading manufacturers from many countries.
+The Company carefully selects raw materials and products from leading manufacturers from many countries.
 In addition, the Company has developed the production process to be efficient for safe quality products and use modern technology as part of product creation and focus on employee engagement.
 We are constantly improving the way of working and working environment, as well as research and development, inventing innovative products, and studying the direction of the market.
 In order to respond to consumer demand.
 The company focuses on continuously developing innovative and creative products.